cwparsons/til/src/content/posts/2024-08-28-power-apps-people-picker/index.md

 This people picker is inspired by posts like [How to Create a People Picker in Power Apps](https://www.tekki-gurus.com/how-to-create-people-picker-power-apps/).
 If you have the ability to use the [PeoplePicker control](https://learn.microsoft.com/en-us/power-platform/guidance/creator-kit/peoplepicker) from the [Creator Kit](https://learn.microsoft.com/en-us/power-platform/guidance/creator-kit/overview), use that instead.

 This control requires using the `Office365Users` connector, and is styled to look like a modern combobox (while is actually a classic combobox).
+It filters out external guests and disabled users.
 Using a modern combobox is not possible, due to the items not appearing during the search experience.

 ```yaml
 - cb_PeoplePicker: